kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Judgement</summary>
     Enables you to make good sense in choosing those who serve under you, particularly when assigning duties and giving trust to both hirelings and followers.
 This would usually be a Wisdom (Judgement) check.
 Knowing how to recruit the right people will in general improve morale and allow you to find people with better skills.
-You have Expertise when making checks using this skill.
+You have <b>Expertise</b> when making checks using this skill.
   </details>

   <details>
     <summary>Logistics</summary>
     Your leadership is more focused around the management of supply and people handling it, enabling the endurance of a long-term military campaign, caravan or expedition.
 Having this skill includes knowledge on how to handle the discipline of planning and carrying out the movement, supply and maintenance of people while engaged in practical work in a natural environment while traveling or making camp.
 Also, presuming no ordinary means exist for providing the necessities of food, clothing, equipment and shelter, logistics provides skills that allow for the self-sufficiency of persons who are separated from these things.
-You have Expertise when making checks using this skill, including checks made to buy proviant, finding the right people with the right competence for planned tasks and organizing defenses when making camp.
+You have <b>Expertise</b> when making checks using this skill, including checks made to buy proviant, finding the right people with the right competence for planned tasks and organizing defenses when making camp.
   </details>

   <details>
-    <summary>Motivation (trait)</summary>
+    <summary>Motivation (<b>trait</b>)</summary>
     The skill to inspire and improve the morale of hirelings, followers and allies, rallying them to engage in combat and giving their loyalty to actions the leader undertakes.
-Also provides great potential to inspire not only direct associates, but to any group of willing persons, on the scale of a settlement, a province or a whole kingdom.
+Also provides great potential to inspire not only direct associates, but to any <b>group</b> of willing persons, on the scale of a settlement, a province or a whole kingdom.
     <details>
-      <summary>Improve Morale (trait)</summary>
+      <summary>Improve Morale (<b>trait</b>)</summary>
       Increases morale for hireling and associate non-player characters.
 This morale boost will stay in effect for as long as they are in your employ, and you do not mistreat them.
 You gain the following abilities.
       <ul><li>As long as your followers are within 30 ft, they have advantage on saving throws against fear effects.</li>
       <li>When you reduce a creature to 0 hp, allies and followers that see you do it gain 1d4 temporary hit points.</li></ul>
     </details>
     <details>
-      <summary>Inspire Loyalty (trait)</summary>
+      <summary>Inspire Loyalty (<b>trait</b>)</summary>
       Ensures that a cadre of subordinates, up to 10 persons, will never quit your employ, and would die before betraying you.
       <details>
-        <summary>Inspire Sacrifice (trait)</summary>
+        <summary>Inspire Sacrifice (<b>trait</b>)</summary>
         Within certain parameters and from time to time, you are able to encourage up to 2-5 non-player characters to give their lives to achieve a goal.
       </details>
     </details>
     <details>
-      <summary>Rousing Speech (trait)</summary>
+      <summary>Rousing Speech (<b>trait</b>)</summary>
       Prior to a significant conflict, you can hold an inspiring speech.
 When you do so, your subordinates gain temporary hit points equal to your level + your Charisma modifier.
     </details>
   </details>

   <details>
-    <summary>Raise Company (trait)</summary>
+    <summary>Raise Company (<b>trait</b>)</summary>
     Empowers you to choose good leaders and effectively raise and lead a body of 100 soldiers who are capable of acting as a unit towards achieving goals.
 This will of course cost a great deal of money.
     <details>
-      <summary>Command (trait)</summary>
+      <summary>Command (<b>trait</b>)</summary>
       Supported by company commanders, you are able to effectively lead a thousand or more persons into battle, inspiring them to embrace tactics which you order.
       <details>
-        <summary>Marshal (trait)</summary>
+        <summary>Marshal (<b>trait</b>)</summary>
         You are able to lead a national army, even a combined army of several nationalities, determining a grand strategy for military actions.
       </details>
     </details>